Denmark

 Notes

-Danish resident companies are subject to tax in accordance with a modified territoriality principle, which means that income and expenses from foreign permanent establishments (PEs) and real estate outside Denmark are not included in the income of a Danish resident company.
-The tax regime a consists of a combination of corporate income tax and hydrocarbon tax combined with a special hydrocarbon tax allowance.
-In general, companies engaged in oil and gas activities are subject to the generally applicable Danish tax rules applicable to Danish companies and branches, with the adjustments provided in the Hydrocarbon Tax Act and the Hydrocarbon Tax Assessment and Collection Act.
+Danish resident companies are subject to tax in accordance with a modified territoriality principle, meaning that foreign income is not included in the income estimates for Danish resident companies.
+The tax regime consists of a combination of corporate income tax and hydrocarbon tax combined with a special hydrocarbon tax allowance.
+Companies engaged in oil and gas activities are subject to the applicable Danish tax rules applicable to Danish companies and branches, with the adjustments provided in the Hydrocarbon Tax Act and the Hydrocarbon Tax Assessment and Collection Act.

 Investment &